Grape syrup: Levant

 Grape syrup is known as dibs or dibs al-anab in the countries of the Levant (Palestine, Jordan, Lebanon, Israel and Syria).
 It is usually used as a sweetener and as part of desserts alongside carob syrup and bee honey.
 In Arab cuisine, dibs or dibis (in some regions called "robb" or "rubb") is made from pomegranates, grapes, carob, or dates.

 The syrup is made in Druze villages in the northern Golan Heights.

 In some areas, its combined with tahini to make a dip called dibs wa tahini (دبس وطحينة), and then eaten with bread (typically pita), similar to pekmez, date syrup, or carob syrup.

-Grape syrup is particularly popular in the city of Hebron, where the cultivation of grapes is also popular, where it is eaten in a variety of dishes, in combination with tahini to make a dip, or with snow to make ice cream.
+Grape syrup is particularly popular in the city of Hebron, where the cultivation of grapes is also popular, where it is eaten in a variety of dishes, in combination with tahini to make a dip, or with snow to make rudimentary ice cream, similar ice cream is made in Syria.

 North Macedonia

 In North Macedonia, a form of grape syrup known as madjun (Macedonian: Гроздов маџун) has been produced for centuries, commonly used as a sweetener, but also as traditional medicine.
 It never contains any added sugar.